China’s economy gains steam; 1Q growth fastest since 2015

 HONG KONG (AP) — China’s economic recovery is gaining traction, with growth rising to its fastest pace in over a year in January-March.

-The 6.9 percent annual pace of expansion for the world’s second-largest economy, reported Monday, surpassed economists’ forecasts and was an improvement from a 6.8 percent pace of growth in the last quarter of 2016.
+The 6.9 percent annual pace of expansion for the world’s second-largest economy, reported Monday, surpassed economists’ forecasts and was an improvement from 6.8 percent growth in the last quarter of 2016.

 Growth last was that strong in July-September of 2015.